-To facilitate self-motivated distance learning, this course is arranged in six (6) units with each week of the semester containing one to three (1-3) modules (for a total of 15 modules); pace yourself according to deadlines within each week.
+To facilitate self-motivated distance learning, this course is arranged in sixteen (16) units with each week of the semester containing one module; pace yourself according to deadlines within each week.
 All work for each module must be completed during the given window for that week.

 Deadlines are detailed in the following course schedule.
 All times and due dates for this course fall under the Eastern Time zone (ET).
-Unless noted otherwise, assignments open at 8:00 am EST on Sundays and close at 11:59pm EST on the following Friday/Sundays.
-Course assessments consist of weekly quizzes, short writing assignments, weekly discussion board posts and responses, and one final project.
+Unless noted otherwise, assignments open at 8:00 am EST on Sundays and close at 11:59pm EST on the following Friday.
+Course assessments consist of weekly quizzes, short writing assignments, three Google Earth projects, weekly discussion board posts and responses, and one final project.

 All assignments will be further detailed below.
 Comprehension of the syllabus and class policies is essential.
 An online syllabus/course policies quiz must be taken before beginning the course.
-The quiz must be re-taken until you have gotten all answers correct.
+The quiz must be re-taken until you have achieved 100%.
 You will have several opportunities to retake the syllabus quiz (all other quizzes will only be given once).